apjames93/tailyew/crates/create-tailyew-app/README.md

 Pure Rust & WASM in production — no JS needed to run your UI.

-Note: Tailwind’s CLI (via npm) is still required for development builds.
+Note: Tailwind’s CLI (via npm) is still required for development builds, and the dev server runs on Trunk.

 Dreaming of a totally Rust-native toolchain?
 Us too!
 We’re open to ideas and contributions.